NachoPal/DChallenge/README.md

 ## Oracle
 **Oraclize** is used to close the challenges automatically when `now == closeTime` and to get a random number from an external API.

-## Project implements an upgradable pattern.
+## Project implements an upgradable pattern
 Yes.
 It is explained in **Design Patterns** section.

 ## Testnet Deployment